MisterZwZwZ/my-very-first-project-/README.md

 Here is the very first website that I have created from scratch and all by myself (no templates were used for the design).

 This project is a showcase website of a fictionnal restaurant called "La halte des Ducs".
 It contains three html pages to indroduce the restaurant, showcasing the menu and the suppliers.
-Since this project was a practice to me, I tried to implement different CSS and Javascript elements that I recently learned such has :
+Since this project's goal was to practice, I tried to implement different CSS and Javascript elements that I recently learned such has :

 - CSS flexbox
 - CSS grid